FARMINGTON HILLS, Mich.--(BUSINESS WIRE)--

 About Night Vision Disturbances

 Glaucoma affects 3 million people in the U.S. and is the second-leading cause of blindness.
-Its most common form is open-angle glaucoma, which is a progressive disease characterized by abnormally high intraocular pressure (IOP) and can lead to irreversible damage to the optic nerve, causing vision loss.
-There are currently several different classes of approved glaucoma drugs, but due to poor patient compliance and inability to reach target IOP goals, there is still a large unmet need for complementary and convenient treatment options.
+Its most common form is open-angle glaucoma, which is a progressive disease characterized by abnormally high IOP and can lead to irreversible damage to the optic nerve, causing vision loss.
+There are currently several different classes of approved glaucoma drugs, but due to inability to reach target IOP goals, there is still a large unmet need for complementary and convenient treatment options.

 About Medically-Induced Mydriasis